daguenther/Z2A/Principles.md

 * Students understand how the technology they use works
 * Students understand the benefits and limitatations of using technology
 * Students understand their place as a digital citizen
+* Students show respect to others in both an physical and online space
+*